AlexShRz/alette-os/apps/marketing/docs/request-behaviour/mutation.md

 ### Fixing false positive cancellations
-To fix a false positive mutation cancellation, use the `tapCancel()` middleware to send a request back to your server that reverts the mutation:
+To fix a false positive mutation cancellation, use the `tapCancel()` middleware to send a request back to the server that reverts the mutation:
 ```ts
 scheduleEmail
     .with(